 Once you get ushered in the parlor room, you know that you are just not in for another regular dinner.
 Intriguing people surround you, cocktails are served, and the doors to the mansion remain locked.

 When the show starts, you are presented with your dinner.
-Afterward, it is going to be all fun and games as you try to solve a “crime” that has happened in your midst.
+Afterward, it will be all fun and games as you try to solve a “crime” that has happened in your midst.

 Sounds exciting, doesn’t it?

-While the regular dinners at Adams Mystery Playhouse are rated PG or PG-13, they are able to customize a kid-friendly mystery show that suits birthday parties and school trips.
+While the regular dinners at Adams Mystery Playhouse are rated PG or PG-13, they can customize a kid-friendly mystery show that suits birthday parties and school trips.

 12. Relax at City Park